 - Pinpoint when most crashes occur; for example, by filtering by

-Last Interaction, or by viewing the interaction trail in the Crash report page.
+Last Interaction, or by viewing the event trail on the Crash type summary.

 - Align issues with common characteristics in networks or devices.